ulanovtrip/algorithms/src/sedgewick/week1/example92/README.md

   * n =  64, trials = 150
 ==> passed

-Test 5: Test that stddev() is consistent with the number of intercepted calls to open()
+jetbrains_academy.ChessQueen 5: jetbrains_academy.ChessQueen that stddev() is consistent with the number of intercepted calls to open()
         on blocked sites
   * n =  20, trials =  10
   * n =  50, trials =  20